-Effective August 1, 2012, the Company entered into the Fuel Management Agreement (the "Fuel Agreement") with Panther Creek Fuel Services LLC, a wholly-owned subsidiary of Olympus Services LLC, which in turn, is a wholly-owned subsidiary of Olympus Power LLC.
+Effective August 1, 2012, the Company entered into the Fuel Management Agreement (the "Fuel Agreement") with Panther Creek Fuel Services LLC, a wholly-owned subsidiary of Olympus Power LLC.
 Under the Fuel Agreement, Panther Creek Fuel Services LLC provides the Company with operations and maintenance services with respect to the Facility.
 The Company reimburses Panther Creek Energy Services LLC for actual wages and salaries.
 The amount expensed for the years ended December 31, 2020 and 2019 was \$520,901 and \$817,561, respectively, of which \$67,727 and \$5,568 was included in accounts payable - affiliates as of December 31, 2020 and 2019, respectively.